 How can you help?
 Toronto Branch is always in need of volunteers to help with transcription and indexing work – to find out what we’re working on at the moment and how you can contribute, visit our Projects page.
 In addition, we are currently seeking members who would like to take on the following tasks:

-If you think you might be able to take on one of the positions listed above that does not have specific contact information, or if you are interested in volunteering for Toronto Branch but in another capacity, please email our Volunteer Coordinator.
+If you think you might be able to take on one of the positions listed above that does not have specific contact information, or if you are interested in volunteering for Toronto Branch but in another capacity, please email our Volunteer Facilitator.
 We’ll do our best to match you to a job that suits your skills, interests, location and schedule!